-Rescuers say ‘no sign of life’ as wrecked helicopter of Iran’s Raisi found
+Iran’s President Ebrahim Raisi confirmed dead in helicopter crash

 Shortly after, state TV in an on-screen scrolling text, said: “There is no sign of life from people on board.”
 It did not elaborate, but the semiofficial Tasnim news agency showed rescuers using a small drone to fly over the site, with them speaking among themselves saying the same thing.
 The footage showed the tail of the helicopter and burnt debris all around it.

-Under the Iranian Constitution, if the president is confirmed dead, Iran’s vice first president takes over and a new presidential election would be called within 50 days.
+Under the Iranian Constitution, if a president is confirmed dead, Iran’s vice first president takes over and a new presidential election would be called within 50 days.

 First Vice President Mohammad Mokhber already had begun receiving calls from officials and foreign governments in Raisi’s absence, state media reported.